d2l-ai/d2l-en/chapter_computer-vision/fcn.md

 ## Read the Data Set

-We read the data set using the method described in the previous section.
+We read the dataset using the method described in the previous section.
 Here, we specify shape of the randomly cropped output image as $320\times 480$, so both the height and width are divisible by 32.

 ```{.python .input  n=13}
 batch_size, crop_size = 32, (320, 480)